ARTICLE CATEGORIES

 Safe Fabric Softeners Without Harmful Chemicals

-- Essential oils for scent—add some to a spray bottle with water and mist the inside of your dryer or mist the clothes on the line.
+• Essential oils for scent—add some to a spray bottle with water and mist the clothes on the line.
+Do not saturate fabrics with essential oils before using heat in the dryer.

 Natural Living Family Group Buy!
 We’ve been using Truly Free laundry products since 2017 and we’re close with the owners.
 We’ve asked our friend Stephen to bless our Natural Living Family with a special ‘group buy’ deal and we have something great for you… Today, you can get 100 loads FREE of their non-toxic laundry detergent that works better than anything else we’ve ever tried.
 We know you’ll love the safe, healthy ingredients and to-your-door convenience as much as we do.